-As the name suggest, these campaigns have a simple goal – to retain clients.
+As the name suggests, these campaigns have a simple goal – to retain clients.
 Be it convincing high touch clients to opt for more, or trying to renew contracts, retention campaigns are what you should focus on to sustain sales.
 Usually, there are three segments in retention campaigns.

 - Onboarding Campaigns that help new clients thoroughly understand your business and answer their questions.

-- Cross-selling Campaigns that encourage your existing clients to try out and purchase your other/new products and services.
+- Cross-selling campaigns that encourage your existing clients to try out and purchase your other/new products and services.

 - Renewal Campaigns that are designed to let clients know that their contracts need to be renewed.

 Now that you’re familiar with the various nurture campaign types, let’s talk about how you can structure the process.
 There are various steps that compose a nurture campaign, and each of these steps needs to be carefully planned out.